ooyala/scamr/README.md

 ... --> new MapOnlyJob(classOf[MyMapper], "My map-only job") --> ...
 ```

 Unless you are running a map-only job, compression of map outputs using the Snappy codec is enabled by default.
 This means that your cluster must have Snappy compression support installed (Cloudera's CDH3u1 or later does by default).
-You can disable this behavior completely by adding `-Dscamr.interstage.compression.codec=scamr.io.NullCompressionCodec` to your MR job command.
+You can disable this behavior completely by adding `-D scamr.interstage.compression.codec=scamr.io.NullCompressionCodec` to your MR job command.
 Or, you can change the type of compression codec to something other than `SnappyCodec` by specifying a different codec class name.

 ## Defining Mappers / Reducers / Combiners